 - B and P: the lips.

 - D and T: behind the teeth/top of the palate.

 - G and K: back of the mouth/start of the throat.

 To test this, try speaking the syllables “Ba,” “Pa,” “Da,” “Ta,” “Ga,” and “Ka” with your hand positioned an inch in front of your mouth.
-Contrast that with regular speech and you’ll notice a remarkable difference in air hitting your hand on the plosive syllables.
+Contrast that with regular speech, and you'll notice a remarkable difference in the air hitting your hand on the plosive syllables.